FJWang01/Head-Related-Intensity-Based-Transfer-Function/README.md

 ```
 right_x_mic_2_ir_mat(:, 2, 27)
 ```
 to extract the data.
-Note that the column index is 27 because index 1 corresponds to 0 degree body rotation angle.
+Note that the page index is 27 because index 1 corresponds to 0 degree body rotation angle.

 Due to the large size, raw impulse responses between the speakers and the microphone pairs can be requested by emailing the author at frank.wang324@gmail.com .